-I am a big dulce de leche fan since our visit to Argentina several years ago.
+I am a big dulce de leche fan since our visit to Argentina years ago.
 Dulce de leche is pretty much a staple in that country.
-Dulce de leche is like a thick caramel sauce – yum!
+It is a thick caramel sauce – yum!
 They serve it on everything in Argentina.
 At our hotel the breakfast buffet would have a huge, punch bowl size container of dulce de leche every morning.
 You could spread it on your toast, pour it over your fruit or just eat it straight like I did!

-This is a simple dessert – ice cream, browned apples and dulce de leche.
+This is a simple dessert .
 You almost think it’s healthy because there are apples in it!!
-But it is one of those desserts that after you finish it – you keep thinking about it.
+But it is one of those desserts that after you finish it, you keep thinking about it.
 While we were playing cards after dinner more than one of us said out loud, ” That dessert was really good!”

 In fact, since we had some left over dulce de leche I browned up a few more apples after school yesterday and Tessa and I enjoyed it again.
 And it was just as good the second time!

-The apples are just browned in butter until they are brown and soft – not mushy.
+Place sliced apples into a pan with butter.
+Cool apples until they are browned and soft, not mushy.
 Then just sprinkle with cinnamon and sugar.

 Dulce de Leche and Apples

 - 4 apples peeled, cored and cut into 1/4 in. slices (I usually use a mix of apples)

 - Good quality vanilla ice cream